Contract Services offer advice and support in drafting and negotiating R&D agreements and co-operation agreements with companies.

 R&D agreements are used in “classic” contract research – e.g. when a company commissions an institute to carry out research in a particular field.

-In the Downloads Vertragsservice, opens an external URL in a new window area you find a short model contract for projects with low volume contract (up to approx. € 25,000), and a longer model contract for all projects with high volume contracts.
+In the Downloads Vertragsservice, opens in new window area you find a short model contract for projects with low volume contract (up to approx. € 25,000), and a longer model contract for all projects with high volume contracts.

 Measurements and Findings Contract (including General Contract Terms)

-This model contract should be used if the project consists of a routine investigation, and no new scientific findings are expected on the basis of this contract, see Downloads Vertragsservice, opens an external URL in a new window.
+This model contract should be used if the project consists of a routine investigation, and no new scientific findings are expected on the basis of this contract, see Downloads Vertragsservice, opens in new window.

 The General Contract Terms are attached to this contract as annex.
 If deviating provisions are required in a specific project, please contact the legal advisors in our department.